raspberrypilearning/catch-the-bus/en/step_2.md

 --- task ---

 Click in the **Direction** property and rotate the arrow to point to `-90`.
-Click on the middle arrow icon to change the rotation style to `left-right`.
+Click on the middle arrow icon to change the rotation style to `left-right` to stop Scratch cat turning upside down.

 ![...](images/sprite-pane-direction.png)